harshsinha-12/the-llm-trading-arena-backend/README.md

 * Model portfolio state
 * Constraints + risk budget
 * News + ValYu context (if enabled)
+* Add one more with Iris as the master agent, hopefully this wins with all the context it has and better reasoning capabilities

 ### Output Schema (Strict)